 Photo: Fund for Global Health Nurse Deborah Silas bringing health care to a village in Nigeria during the rainy season.

 The mission of the Fund for Global Health is to provide the maximum possible health benefit to vulnerable people in developing countries.
-We focus particularly on innovation in rural health care and on advocacy for road safety.
+We focus particularly on innovation in rural health care and on advocacy around global health issues such as tuberculosis and road safety.

 The Fund for Global Health is a social profit organization: we are a philanthropic agency seeking an improvement in social indicators rather than a monetary profit, but we take a business-like approach, working to achieve the greatest possible impact per dollar invested.
 Thus all our programs share the same bottom line approach: provide the maximum benefit to vulnerable communities.

 WHY GLOBAL HEALTH

 It is unfair that where you live determines how long you will live.
 But today that unfairness is rampant.
 In the Central African Republic life expectancy is 48 years; in Japan it is 83 years.